Christian Communities (Elmo Stoll): Separation from the Amish

-“Christian Communities”
+The Christian Communities

-Two hundred acres with a dilapidated barn on it were bought in Cookeville, Tennessee and on October 5, 1990, Elmo Stoll and his followers arrived there.
+Two hundred acres with a dilapidated barn on it were bought in Cookeville, Tennessee and on October 5, 1990, Elmo Stoll and like-minded families arrived there.
 In the beginning they lived in two small houses rented on a nearby farm.
 Building houses without modern appliances was hard and with the help of several men from nearby Noah Hoover Mennonites from Scottsville, they dug the basements and foundations by hand.
 There was no indoor plumbing; that is, no running water, no showers or bathtubs, and no toilets—instead there were outhouses.

-From the beginning there was disunion among the members, because some members wanted communal living, with all meals shared, and only private rooms, while other members wanted private houses and meals only with a communal purse.
+From the beginning there was disunion among the members, because some members wanted communal living, with all meals shared, and only private rooms, while other members wanted private houses and meals, but still have a communal purse.
 In the end it was decided that each family would have its own household.
-Within months more and more people arrived and in spring each family started to plant a market garden.
+Within months more and more people arrived, and in spring each family started to plant a market garden.

-Even though officially there was no Ordnung (set of rules), the people of the Christian Community at Cookeville dressed very plain, but in a way distinctive from the Amish.
+Even though officially there was no Ordnung (set of rules), the people of the Christian Community at Cookeville dressed very plain, but somewhat distinctive from the Amish.
 The men wore collarless shirts, suspenders, and untrimmed beards with mustaches.
 Hats for men were allowed, but strongly discouraged.
 The women wore some kind of kerchiefs instead of bonnets, and plain dresses with capes.
 Cars were forbidden, but bicycles were allowed.
 Power tools and other modern equipment, for example gasoline engines, were also not allowed.

 Stoll's charisma and the spiritual and theological openness of the group not only attracted Amish and people with an Old Order Mennonite or an Old German Baptist background, but also dozens of families and individuals from non-plain churches.
 The community at Cookeville had to struggle to accommodate all the visitors, who wanted to move in.

 The emphasis on voluntary poverty and the community of goods in the beginning made it impossible to save money to buy more land in other locations.
-Therefore the community of goods was soon abandoned and the “Christian Community" could spread to other places.
-When Elmo Stoll died in 1998, there were five “Christian Communities”:
+Therefore the community of goods was soon abandoned and the community could spread to other places.
+When Elmo Stoll died in 1998, there were five like-minded Christian Communities: